-Apheresis is the process of removing whole blood from a patient or donor, and separating the blood into its components (plasma, buffy coat, otherwise known as white blood cells and platelets, and red blood cells).
-This is typically accomplished using a centrifuge device, that spins the whole blood so that it separates.
+Apheresis is the process of removing whole blood from a patient or donor and separating the blood into its components (plasma, white blood cells, platelets, and red blood cells).
+This is typically accomplished using a centrifuge device that spins the whole blood so that it separates.
 Once separated, the desired component is then removed, and the rest of the whole blood is reinfused back into the patient or donor.
-The most commonly known Apheresis procedure is blood or platelet donation, where parts of the blood are collected from a healthy donor and used for patients requiring transfusions in the hospital.
+The most commonly known Apheresis procedure is plasma or platelet donation, where parts of the blood are collected from a healthy donor and used for patients requiring transfusions in the hospital.

 Therapeutic Apheresis is performed on patients with a variety of medical disorders.
 Therapeutic Apheresis therapy may be prescribed to remove harmful substances or cells in the blood which contribute to these disorders.
 In the list below you will find the most common diagnoses where Therapeutic Apheresis treatment is used.

 - Thrombotic Thrombocytopenic Purpura (TTP)

 - Guillain-Barre Syndrome (GBS)

 - Myasthenia gravis

 - Sickle cell disease

 - Pulmonary renal syndrome

 There are several types of Apheresis Therapies and has become a common treatment modality.